 Gotten from It, Stephen King here defines life.
 He brings a hidden point that life does not always have to be at its best or its greatest for anyone all one needs to do, is to live with all bravery of heart and believe life works out well in the end.

 A child blind from birth doesn’t even know he’s blind until someone tells him.
 Even then he has only the most academic idea of what blindness is; only the formerly sighted have a real grip on the thing.
 Ben Hanscom had no sense of being lonely because he had never been anything but.
 If the condition had been new, or more localized, he might have understood, but loneliness both encompassed his life and overreached it.

 Stephen King argues that compulsive ignorance drives one to believe there is nothing to be desired, known, and done.
 Stephen King directly talked about Ben in It, who did not feel alone, not because he did not have a heart but because he was ignorant of what it felt like to have another person he needed.

 The Emotionality of Sorry

 Sorry is the Kool-Aid of human emotions.
 It’s what you say when you spill a cup of coffee or throw a gutter ball when you’re bowling with the girls in the league.
 True sorrow is as rare as true love.

 Here, Stephen King described sorry as human emotion.
 Gotten from Carrie, Stephen King metaphorically called sorry love.
 He explained the effect of what being remorseful about what one does to another person means to that other person.
-Carrie suffered from everyone, and not once did anyone feel sorry for her.
+The character of Carrie suffered from everyone, and not once did anyone feel sorry for her.
 According to Stephen King, Carrie would have been less lonely if she had gotten even the tiniest of remorse from the people who tormented her, she would have felt less hate and even a tint of being loved.

 A Writer’s Scar